remix-run/remix/docs/tutorials/jokes.md

   return {
     title: "Remix Jokes | Login",
     description:
-      "Login to submit your own jokes to Remix Jokes!"
+      "Login to submit your own jokes to Remix Jokes!", };
-  };
 };